• HOME

 The collaboration PR video in which players will inform about the points of "Easy Japanese" will be broadcasted on the large video screen inside the stadium and on the official club SNS.

-※Broadcasting on large screens will be conducted before the game and during halftime.
+* The broadcast on the large video screen will be conducted before the match and during halftime.

-"Easy Japanese" is a simplified form of Japanese that is designed to be understandable to foreigners and others.
-The number of foreigners living in Tokyo is increasing, with about 520,000 people as of January 2022 (Reiwa 4).
-The nationalities of these foreigners are also becoming more diverse.
-In order to realize a multicultural society where Japanese and foreigners can live and thrive together in their communities, it is important to use "Easy Japanese" to communicate with each other while bridging the gap.
-"Easy Japanese" is not only effective for communication with foreigners, but also as a tool for communication with children, the elderly, and people with disabilities.
-Efforts to promote the use of "Easy Japanese" are expanding in various fields, including administrative information, daily life information, and news dissemination.
+"Easy Japanese" refers to simplified Japanese that is considerate and easy to understand for foreigners and others.
+The number of foreign residents in Tokyo is approximately 520,000 and is on the rise (as of January 2022), with increasing diversity in nationalities.
+To realize a multicultural symbiotic society where Japanese and foreigners live and thrive together in the community, it is important to use "Easy Japanese" to communicate while mutually accommodating each other.
+Furthermore, "Easy Japanese" is expanding its use not only for foreigners but also as a highly effective tool for communication with children, the elderly, people with disabilities, and others, across various fields such as administrative information, daily life information, and daily news dissemination.

 ◇For more details, click here